 Discuss all medications with doctors

-Double-check to avoid mistakes in the hospital
+Check drug interactions to avoid mistakes in the hospital

 If your older adult is in the hospital or other health facility, medical staff will probably give them new medications on top of existing ones.

 To avoid problems, get a list of new and existing medications so you can double-check everything using the drug interactions checker.

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team